 Mayonnaise-free tuna salad is one of my favorite dishes (not a vegan dish, but I like vegan mayo better than traditional mayo).
 Add seasonings such as salt, pepper, dill, celery dice, and red onion or scallion mince.
 Most of the time, I eat it that way.
 Occasionally, however, I add mashed chickpeas or crumbled crackers.

-If I’m not sure what kind of crackers to use, I use all my supplies.
+If I’m unsure what kind of crackers to use, I use all my supplies.
 Crispy potato chips, crunchy potato chips, and chickpeas can all add a variety of textures and tastes to a tuna salad.

 You may enhance tuna salad by adding tomatoes, avocados, radishes, and coleslaw to the mix, among other things.
-You won’t even miss the bread when combining the coleslaw with the tuna salad.
+You won’t miss the bread when combining the coleslaw with the tuna salad.
 Serve it precisely as written.
-Tuna salad bars with all the toppings would be excellent, in my opinion.
+In my opinion, tuna salad bars with all the toppings would be excellent.
 Everyone could create their concoction.

 How Long Can Tuna Salad Sit Out Under 70 Degrees?